Emma Elizabeth Smith

 Emma Elizabeth Smith (c.
-1843 – 4 April 1888) was a prostitute and murder victim of mysterious origins in late-19th century London.
+1843 – 4 April 1888) was a murder victim of mysterious origins in late-19th century London.
 Her killing was the first of the Whitechapel murders, and it is possible she was a victim of the serial killer known as Jack the Ripper, though this is considered unlikely by most modern authors.

-Life and murder
+Life

 Smith's life prior to her murder in 1888 remains mysterious.
 Police files were gathered during the investigation, but most of these are missing, apparently taken, mislaid or discarded from the Metropolitan Police archive before the transfer of papers to the Public Record Office.
 In the surviving records, Inspector Edmund Reid notes a "son and daughter living in Finsbury Park area".
 Walter Dew, a detective constable stationed with H Division, later wrote:

+At the time of her death in 1888, Smith had lived in a lodging-house at 18 George Street (since renamed Lolesworth Street), Spitalfields, in the East End of London for approximately eighteen months, paying 4d for a bed.